RoddyJaques/Organ-Donation-Consent-Prediction/README.md

 The wish variable is removed from the data and random forest models are fit to the data without the wish variable.

 [7 Boosted forest.ipynb](7%20Boosted%20forest.ipynb)<br/>
 Boosted forest models are fit and hyperparameters are tuned using a cross validated grid search.
+And conclusions of the project.

 <a name="author"/>